-For enhanced safety, the front and rear seat shoulder belts of the Audi A7 have pretensioners to tighten the seatbelts and eliminate dangerous slack in the event of a collision.
+For enhanced safety, the front and rear seat shoulder belts of the Audi A7 have pretensioners to tighten the seatbelts and eliminate dangerous slack in the event of a collision and force limiters to limit the pressure the belts will exert on the passengers.
 The Dodge Charger doesn’t offer pretensioners for the rear seat belts.

 The A7’s pre-crash front seatbelts will tighten automatically in the event the vehicle detects an impending crash, improving protection against injury significantly.
 The Charger doesn’t offer pre-crash pretensioners.

 Both the A7 and Charger have child safety locks to prevent children from opening the rear doors.
 The A7 has power child safety locks, allowing the driver to activate and deactivate them from the driver's seat and to know when they're engaged.
 The Charger’s child locks have to be individually engaged at each rear door with a manual switch.
 The driver can’t know the status of the locks without opening the doors and checking them.